joaquinrz/capi-aks/README.md

 ## Initialize the Management Cluster with Cluster API

-Now that the AKS cluster has been created, it will be bootstrapped with Cluster API to become the management cluster.
-The management cluster allows you to control and maintain the fleet of worker clusters.
+Now that the AKS cluster is created, it will be initialized with Cluster API to become the management cluster.
+The management cluster allows you to control and maintain the fleet of worker clusters

 ```bash